|12:15 p.m.||Afternoon worship service starts|

 Singing is done in an "a cappella" fashion with all parishioners participating in the singing.

 After the closing prayer, a minister will go to the pulpit and ask if anyone has “Greetings.”
 You will observe men stand, say “Greetings from ____” and mention the name of a town.
 These towns are places where other Apostolic Christian churches are located.
 This tradition reminds us of the common bond that we have with others who attend Apostolic Christian churches across the globe.
 The minister will repeat the names of the towns so that all can hear them.
 He will then ask visitors to take the Christian greetings of the Morton Apostolic Christian church back to their local congregations.

 Note: Anyone in the congregation who prays out-loud or “gives greetings” will be either a member of the Apostolic Christian Church in Morton or a member of another Apostolic Christian church.

 The North entrance to the church is a wheelchair ramp and does not involve any steps.
 The main floor men’s and women’s restrooms have handicapped accessible facilities.
 An elevator is available for those in wheelchairs or for whom stairs are difficult.
 It goes from the main floor to the main sanctuary upstairs.

 A baby room with bathrooms, changing stations, nursing rooms, and sleeping rooms is available for those with infants and young children.
 It is located on the second floor.
-While we do not have a staffed nursery, we are glad to help parents needing assistance with small children during the services.
+In our staffed nursery, we are glad to help parents needing assistance with small children during the services.